 You might prefer one big strategy with tactics to work on how to achieve it.
 Or you might have a bigger picture strategy and strategies for individual areas such as a social media strategy, cost-saving strategies and a growth strategy.

-This is where having a sounding board can really help you figure out what is needed for your business because whether or not you have experience of creating strategies, having someone to bounce ideas and get into the nitty-gritty with you can make a huge difference.
+This is where having a sounding board can really help you figure out what you need for your business because whether you have experience in creating strategies, having someone to bounce ideas and get into the nitty-gritty with you can make a huge difference.

 Business strategy examples

 The business strategy defines the approach you take, this includes the strategic plan and tactics to achieve your goals.
 Below are some business strategy examples.

 Do you opt for volume or exclusivity?
 If you’re looking for volume, it’s deciding on a low to medium price point where exclusivity is focused on high ticketing prices.
 An example of volume could be to consider producing chargeable downloads such as eBooks or an online course.
 Whereas the high ticketed price could relate to a VIP 1:1 Programme or Group Programme.